The Deep Christ

 “He said to me, ‘John, John, why do you doubt, or why are you afraid?
 You are not unfamiliar with this image, are you? – that is, do not be timid! – I am the one who is with you (pl.) always.
 I am the Father, I am the Mother, I am the Son.
 I am the undefiled and incorruptible one.'”
 (Apochryphon of John)

-As part of this cosmology, Jesus describes areas that are within the arena of the higher cosmology and the area that is outside of this, where archonic elements and struggle exists.
-These are called respectively The Region of the Right and Region of the Left.
+As part of this cosmology, Jesus describes areas that are both inside and outside the arena of the higher cosmology and the area that is outside of this.
+These are called respectively The Region of the Right and the Region of the Left.

 “And if I lead you into the Light-land, that is into the Treasury of the Light, and ye see the glory in which they are, then will the region of those of the Right count for you as the light at mid-day in the world of men, when the sun is not out; and if ye look at the region of those of the Right, it will have for you the condition of a speck of dust because of the great distance the Treasury of the Light is distant from it.”
-PS Bk 1 Chap 84.
+(PS1 Chap 84)

 “Let all the powers (archons) of the Left go to their regions.”
-(PS Chap 141)
+(PS1 Chap 141)

-6) Jesus’ “descent” from the Region of the Right into the Region of the Left (ruled by the Archons), disguised so as to go by undetected by the archons.
+6) The Gnostic Jesus’ “descent” from the Region of the Right into the Region of the Left (ruled by the Archons), disguised so as to go by undetected by the archons.

-In these passages, Jesus disguises himself as the archons themselves (called the “princes and principalities” in the language of St. Paul), in order to pass through the gates of the archons undetected.
+In these passages, Jesus disguises himself as the archons themselves in order to pass through the gates of the archons undetected.